citcheese/ODBParser/README.md

 optional arguments:
   -h, --help         show this help message and exit --ip, -ip         Query one server.
-Add port, e.g.
-                     '192.165.2.1:8080', or will assume default
+Add port, e.g.'192.165.2.1:8080', or will assume default
                      ports for each db type, e.g. 9200 for ES.
 Add ES or MDB flags to specify parser.
   --index, -i       You know exactly what ES index you want?
 Go for it.
 Use
                      this with IP arg and don't forget to add '--elastic' flag --shodanquery      Add this flag if using Shodan and also specify whether want ES or MDB w/ flags.
   --limit, -l       Specify max number of Shodan results per query.
 Default is 1000.
   --port, -p        Specify if want to filter by port in Shodan query.
-  --country, -cn    Specify country filter in Shodan query with two-
+  --country, -cn    Specify country filter in Shodan query with two-letter country code.
-                     letter country code.
   --terms, -t       Enter any additional Shodan query terms you want here,
                      e.g. users or maybe add additional filters?
   --paste            Query DBs hosted on line-separated IPs from